DimitrySukalo/HackChallenge/README.md

 # HackChallenge
-This is a bot where you learn to decode chi messages to get into someone else's computer.
+This is a bot where you learn to decode messages and to get into someone else's computer.

 # Usage
 To use this bot on your own, you need to specify your token and the path to the database.